-- (b) Residential The Residential areas, of half-acre and one acre parcels, are established to provide areas where single-family residential use and associated uses, may be harmoniously integrated with incidental agricultural pursuits.
-This area is intended to allow the keeping of a limited number of farm animals and fowl in conjunction with single-family dwelling units (1/2 acre farm animals???) .
-It is intended, at the same time, to retain land in parcels large enough to provide efficient and attractive development or to encourage natural or agricultural open spaces.
-These areas are also intended to accommodate residential developments which are oriented to an equestrian life style.
-This would allow the design of a residential community which could contain non-commercial stables, training areas and equestrian or pedestrian trails as an integral part of the development. - (c) Commercial/Manufacturing/Industrial This land use would be for commercial endeavors ranging from light to moderate public traffic.
+- (a) Rural The Rural areas, of half (1/2) are established to provide areas where the growing of crops and the raising of livestock can be encouraged and supported within the City. - (b) Residential The Residential areas, of half-acre and one-acre parcels, are established to provide areas where single-family residential use and associated uses, may be harmoniously integrated with incidental agricultural pursuits.
+This area is intended to allow the keeping of a limited number of farm animals and fowl in conjunction with single-family dwelling units -1/2 acre farm animals

+- (c) Commercial/Manufacturing/Industrial This land use would be for commercial endeavors ranging from light to moderate public traffic.
 Sufficient parking must be provided.
-The main area suitable for this use is the inner commercial block of Willard City as designated on the Land Use Map, and the area noted on the map near Highway 315 and Interstate 15.
+The main area suitable for this use is the inner commercial block of Willard City as designated on the Land Use Map.
 This use is to be compatible with the community goals and visions associated with this document.
 All commercial developments must be presented to, and approved by the Planning Commission to ensure they are in conformity with these conditions. - (d) Sensitive and Hazardous Lands These areas are dealt with by creation of an overlay type zone imposing additional requirements to the other land uses listed above.
 These sensitive areas are assessed in new development applications by thorough study and analysis by the developer and City and with the use suitability and mitigation measures, if necessary, determined.
 These requirements are in addition to the requirements imposed on any land use or zone regulations specified in the Willard City Zoning Ordinance.
 Other smaller sensitive lands or hazardous lands may be discovered as new development(s) are applied for or areas are investigated and will also become subject to the regulations specified in the Willard City Zoning Ordinance.